(photo: Poni Studio)

 Most people won’t remember the food - but they'll remember the good times.

 And it's not just about the food.
 A big part of the dining experience is the surroundings and the mood it creates.
 If you have a nice table there's no need to cover it, but either way tasteful placemats made of natural material go a long way without costing a bomb, or use a table runner to add a dash of colour.
 Flowers are another great way of adding some colour and giving the old dining room a fresh look.
 Don't be afraid to dim the lights a little to create some intimacy, and set the mood by adding candles.
 Make sure they're unscented so they don't distract from the food & wine.
-Create interesting small clusters of candlelight by adding candles of different height and width together.
+Create mesmerising clusters of candlelight by adding sculptural candles of different height and width together.

 (photo: Heart Strings Hire & Style)